starzplayarabia/phpAndJavascriptTest/README.md

 - When you roll over a image in the carousel, you must draw over the image the title and description, if available

-- Use of framework in the php part
+- Use of framework in the php part instead plain php (Cakephp, symphony, etc)

-- Use of framework in the front-end part
+- Use of framework in the front-end part instead vanillascript (angularjs, emberjs, etc)

 - Responsive layout